Fiction Writer. Free Thinker.

-Scroll down for a comprehensive list of Peter’s novels, short story collections, and other published work.
+Scroll down to access Peter’s novels, short story collections, and other published work.
+Subscribe also to his Substack, Battle the Bard, for more of his creative writing.

 STORIES, ESSAYS, & REVIEWS by Peter